AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 GPRbuild requires a project file, which may be specified on the command line either directly or through the :samp:`-P` switch.
+If the path is relative, the project file is searched relative to the current working directory.
+If it is not found there, the search continues relative to the directories specified in the environment variables `GPR_PROJECT_PATH_FILE`, `GPR_PROJECT_PATH` and `ADA_PROJECT_PATH` (in that order) if they exist.
+The value of `GPR_PROJECT_PATH_FILE`, when defined, is the path name of a text file that contains project directory path names, one per line.
+`GPR_PROJECT_PATH` and `ADA_PROJECT_PATH`, when defined,
+contain project directory path names separated by directory separators.

-If not specified, GPRbuild uses the project file :file:`default.gpr` if there is one in the current working directory.
+If no project file has been specified, GPRbuild uses the project file :file:`default.gpr` if there is one in the current working directory.
 Otherwise, if there is only one project file in the current working directory, GPRbuild uses this project file.

 Main source files represent the sources to be used as the main programs.
 If they are not specified on the command line, GPRbuild uses